IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

         *   Example Queries: "How to use Litecoin RPC call [method_name]?", "Link to Litecoin improvement proposals (LIPs).", "What are common Litecoin scripting opcodes?"
     *   **Feature 5: Curated Knowledge Base**
         *   Description: A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.
 Content generation may be initiated by research tools like DeepSearch, but all such content undergoes rigorous human vetting and curation to meet our 'canonical' standard before being integrated.
+    *   **Feature 6: AI-Integrated Knowledge Base CMS**
+        *   Description: A dedicated content management system to facilitate the creation, editing, vetting, publishing, and archiving of knowledge base articles.
+This CMS will integrate AI assistance (e.g., Google Deep Search for research, AI agents for drafting/editing) to streamline the content workflow and ensure high-quality, accurate information.
+        *   User Stories: (To be defined in CMS-PLAN-001)

 ## Architectural Overview & Patterns
 *   The project utilizes a Next.js frontend and a Python/FastAPI backend.
 The architecture is centered around a **content-first RAG pipeline**, where a curated knowledge base is ingested to provide context for the LLM, ensuring responses are grounded in verified information.
 A microservices-oriented architectural approach is being considered for the RAG capabilities, with further details to be fleshed out as development progresses.